Hussain-memon06/Satellite_Trajectory_Analysis_tool_with_GUI/README.md

 2. **Keplerian Elements**: Adjust key parameters like semi-major axis, eccentricity, inclination, etc.
 3. **Propagation Models**: Simulate satellite trajectories using methods like SGP4 and Kepler's orbit.
 4. **Perturbations**: Model realistic deviations caused by forces such as gravity, atmospheric drag, and solar pressure.

+## Libraries Used
+* Tkinter: For building the GUI.
+* Matplotlib: For 2D and 3D plotting.
+* PyAstronomy: For orbital calculations and propagation models.
+* SGP4: For satellite orbit propagation.